Natural and Organic dog biscuits As Healthy Dog Treats

 What some other brands do is to add a lot of salt and fat to substitute for meat.
-These are considered valid ingredients and NOT artificial flavours.
+These are considered valid ingredients and NOT artificial flavors.
 If there was enough meat, a dog would eat the treat anyway, so it shouldnt need any fats other than that which come with the meat.
-Sure dog food can have sunflower oil added for Omega 6 - but for dog treats, this is just a flavouring trick.
-And this is how a 'low meat treats a company' can add a lot of salt, oil or other unhealthy product and consider it a Natural flavour, so can also boast "no artificial flavours" and make a dog eat something they would not normally eat.
+Sure dog food can have sunflower oil added for Omega 6 – but for dog treats, this is just a flavoring trick.
+And this is how a ‘low meat treats a company’ can add a lot of salt, oil or other unhealthy product and consider it a Natural flavor, so can also boast “no artificial flavors” and make a dog eat something they would not normally eat.

 As any shopper will know, organic red meats such as beef, lamb or even white meats pork and chicken coast a lot more than regularly farmed meats.
 That is why, unless the meat is a very bad cut or by product (which has very bad inclusions), these most common meats are very unlikely to be organic.

 Thus organic in dog treats usually means anything that is wild such as fish, shark or kangaroo, the assumption is that the animal didn’t accidentally stumble into eating any pesticides or other nasties of the human farmed food chain.

 Thus Our healthy dog treat range of Kangaroo and fish products are all classed as ORGANIC.

 People are wary of offal because many dog food makers and treat makers use the absolute worst condition ‘by products’ of industry and pass it off as tasty offal.